SahilAli987/MemeGenerator/README.md

 ## Acknowledgments

-- Google Gemini API for text generation
+- Google Gemini for AI text generation
-- ClipDrop API for image generation
+- ClipDrop for image generation
+- Flask for web framework
-- Python imaging libraries for meme composition
+- Tailwind CSS for styling